Regents Chemistry (1320/1321) Chemistry Requirements

 2. Atomic Concepts

 10. Organic Chemistry

-Text book: Chemistry by A.C.
+Digital Text book: Pearson Chemistry by A.C.
 Wilbraham, D.D.
 Staley, M.S.
 Matta and E.L.
-Waterman (Prentice-Hall Publishers, 2008).
-Textbooks will be distributed during the first week of classes.
+Waterman (Pearson Education Inc. 2017).
+Electronic textbooks will be available during the first week of classes.

 Also required: The SFP iPad is used for Google Classroom assignments, Turnitin.com and data logger work, a notebook should be used only for Chemistry notes, a second notebook is useful to record data and rough work in lab, keep a folder to store homework, tests, quizzes; these are extremely useful for review work, especially towards the end of the year for Regents review, pens, HB pencil, pencil eraser, sharpener, ruler (metric units of measurement), a scientific calculator.